lyoganathan/MPRAGE_FLASH_LUT/README.md

 - Phase encoding steps - Number of phase encodes in the inner loop
 - Phase encoding scheme - We assume two possibilities, centric (k-space centre acquired first) or linear (k-space centre acquired after N/2 steps)

+### Quantitative MRI
+Several methods exist to do T1 mapping across the whole brain [Evaluation of MRI sequences for quantitative T1 brain mapping.
+Tsialios et al., (2017)](http://iopscience.iop.org/article/10.1088/1742-6596/931/1/012038/meta).
+The variable flip angle method involves collecting two SPGR or FLASH images.
+Inversion recovery involves using different inversion times.
+The end goal is to map values of T1, as opposed to simply looking at signal intensity.
+The current method is similar to MP2RAGE, but using separate images.

+The principle is, the signal intensity can be worked out mathematically as a function of imaging parameters.
+For example the code uses MPRAGE equations published from Wang et al. and Protti et al. The Bock et al. equations are also in the code and they give the same result.

+### B1+ & Inversion efficiency

 If you have an adibiatic pulse, your sequence should be insensitive to B1+ inhomogenity.
 These signal equations are idealized, many other factors play a role such as receiver gain, bandwidth, We hope the division takes care of many things, but there things it doesn't take care of like imperfect spoiling.
-We can also incorporate an inversion efficiency term, however we don't know how to map that across the brain.
+We can also incorporate an inversion efficiency term (the theta in wang_mprage).

+### Assumptions:
 Using a lookup table, we assume many things.
 We assume k-space centre determines signal intensity.